Ritesh060/Wine_Variety_Prediction/README.md

 # Wine_Variety_Prediction
-A model with a Flask website for predicting the Variety of wine running on localhost.
+A model with a Flask website and API for predicting the Variety of wine running on localhost.

 ## Dataset
 The dataset used to train the model can be found [here](https://drive.google.com/file/d/1ra9lwNjK9G8Ns0bAfzipD0u3Xwii5hc0/view).